-My therapeutic Thursdays with Lucia in two pages (Version 8) :: Riding the romantic wave
+My therapeutic Thursdays with Laura in two pages (Version 8) :: Riding the romantic wave

 We redo the script of the movie Before Sunrise and wander through Vienna one whole summer’s night and take the first boat back to Bratislava in the morning and wake up in the breeze on top.
 We are not in contact between meetings.
 We do not ask where the other was or whom the other was with.